Click a Section title for more information on the Classes:

 All classes in this schedule are open to exhibitors residing in any part of the United Kingdom.
 Exhibits in all classes must be the bona-fide property of the exhibitor and must be in their ownership at the date of the Show.
 The exhibitor’s name(s) on the Show entry form must be the same as on the animal registration certificate.
 In the event of the death of an exhibitor between the date of entry and the date of the Show, the executors of the deceased will be deemed to be the exhibitor.

 All entries should be on the form supplied and should be signed by the exhibitor or his agent.
-This entry form, together will all entry fees (and subscriptions, if not already paid) must be received by the Secretary not later than the closing date for entries.
+This entry form, together with all entry fees (and subscriptions, if not already paid) must be received by the Secretary not later than the closing date for entries.
 Late entries may not be accepted.
 The entry fee for any animal entered but not exhibited will be forfeited.
+An additional Administration Charge of £25 will be made in the event of unpaid entries.

 3. Nominations of Entries